Academic Integrity Policy

 Kellogg Community College’s Lifelong Learning department designs a variety of classes, workshops, and short courses each semester based on national trends, local market needs, and input from the community.
 These personal enrichment learning opportunities come without homework, tests, or grades and are offered as Continuing Education Units (CEUs).
 The classes are held both in the daytime and evening at KCC’s North Avenue campus.
 Lifelong Learning also provides a selection of online courses for personal development that can be taken at any time, day or night, weekday or weekend.
 In addition, the department offers a Lifelong Learning membership that includes reduced pricing on classes, travel opportunities, a book club and social events for its members.
-Each summer a full schedule of camps for youth are available through the Bruin Youth Program.
-Contact Lifelong Learning for more information about any of its programs or classes at 269-965-4134, or visit www.kellogg.edu/lifelong.
+Each summer a full schedule of camps for youth is available through the Bruin Youth Program.
+Contact Lifelong Learning for more information about any of its programs or classes at 269-965-4134, or visit www.kellogg.edu/campus-community/lifelong.

 When a class has low enrollment, but an instructor is willing to teach it on the basis of meeting half or more of the designated time and develop additional independent work for students, the Small Group Option may be offered to those students enrolled in the class.
-This option allows you the choices of dropping the class and re-enrolling in a different semester or taking the class in a small group, which means the class will meet half or more of the scheduled time, and independent study projects will be required for the rest of the class time.
+This option allows you the choice of dropping the class and re-enrolling in a different semester or taking the class in a small group, which means the class will meet half or more of the scheduled time, and independent study projects will be required for the rest of the class time.

 Cooperative education (co-op) is a structured educational strategy integrating classroom studies with learning through productive work experiences in a field related to a student’s academic or career goals.
 It provides progressive experiences in integrating theory and practice.
 Co-op is a partnership among students, educational institutions, and employers with specified responsibilities for each party.
 A co-op experience at Kellogg Community College allows the student to have a portion of the work experiences be unrelated to the outcomes of the student’s program, so for co-op experiences the focus is more on the student as a worker than is the case with an internship.
 The work-based hours are monitored by the employer.
 The work experience must be paid, not voluntary.

 An internship is an employer monitored work or volunteer experience in which an individual has intentional learning goals and reflects actively on what he or she is learning throughout the experience.
 An internship experience at Kellogg Community College is predominantly a learning experience.
-The learning is focused on student-specific course outcomes that lead to attainment of one or more program outcomes in the student’s program of study.
+The learning is focused on student-specific course outcomes that lead to the attainment of one or more program outcomes in the student’s program of study.
 The work-based hours are monitored by the employer.
 An internship experience can either be paid or unpaid.

 A practicum is a course of instruction aimed at closely relating knowledge or skill learned in the classroom to their application in practice through a supervised experience.
 At Kellogg Community College, a practicum involves time in the classroom and time for integrated field applications supervised by the practicum instructor.
 The field application must be an activity normally performed by employees in the field of study.
-Typically, the practicum will have the activity performed at a work site, though the field application can be performed in a campus lab if appropriate to the activity.
-The practicum differs from a co-op or internship in that all the time associated with the field application is supervised by the instructor, not the work site supervisor.
+Typically, the practicum will have the activity performed at a worksite, though the field application can be performed in a campus lab if appropriate to the activity.
+The practicum differs from a co-op or internship in that all the time associated with the field application is supervised by the instructor, not the worksite supervisor.

-A clinical is a practicum course in a health care facility that includes the examination and treatment of patients under direct supervision of a clinical instructor.
+A clinical is a practicum course in a health care facility that includes the examination and treatment of patients under the direct supervision of a clinical instructor.

-Field experience integrates classroom learning with application of the learning in a realistic setting through a supervised experience.
+Field experience integrates classroom learning with the application of learning in a realistic setting through a supervised experience.
 At Kellogg Community College, a field experience course is where the work-based learning activity, or type of learning supervision, does not fit the definition of other work-based learning courses.
-Field experience could involve field applications managed by the instructor, the work site organization, or a combination of the two.
+Field experience could involve field applications managed by the instructor, the worksite organization, or a combination of the two.
 It differs from a practicum in that the instructor might not directly supervise all hours that the student works.

 The Emory W. Morris Learning Resource Center provides support for student research and learning needs.
 Open over sixty-five (65) hours per week, evening and weekend services are available.

 The Learning Resource Center participates in the Online Computer Library Center (OCLC) and other interlibrary loan programs to obtain information that the College does not own.
-The Reference/Information Desk staff assist users in linking up with these external resources.
+The Reference/Information Desk staff assists users in linking up with these external resources.

 A statewide database of e-journals and e-books provides students with access to needed research materials.
 Students can use the materials in other Michigan libraries by participating in the State’s program, available in the Learning Resource Center.

-- Digital Collections-The library provides you with an array of online articles as well as other resources, including eBooks, test preparation materials and specialized databases.
+- Digital Collections - The library provides you with an array of online articles as well as other resources, including eBooks, test preparation materials and specialized databases.

-- MeLCat (Michigan e-Library Catalog)-our library is a member of MeLCat, a statewide resource sharing service.
+- MeLCat (Michigan e-Library Catalog) - Our library is a member of MeLCat, a statewide resource sharing service.
 Students can place a request from our library catalog and items from other libraries will be delivered here where they can pick them up for a three-week loan.

-- Group Study Rooms-Spaces are provided for student group work on a first-come, first-served basis .
+- Group Study Rooms-Spaces are provided for student group work on a first-come, first-served basis.
 A room can be checked out for four hours at the Checkout Desk.

-- Technology in the Library-There are 100 computer workstations with networked printers and several scanners for use .
+- Technology in the Library - There are 100 computer workstations with networked printers and several scanners for use.
 Additionally, you can borrow a laptop or iPad for use within the library.
 The library offers wireless access.